-This volunteer blog post is brought to OSSO by recent Ecuador volunteer, Jacob Schvaneveldt.
+This guest blog post is brought to OSSO by recent Ecuador volunteer, Jacob Schvaneveldt.

 My experience down here in Cuenca has been nothing but fantastic.
 If you have been thinking of maybe doing it, just do it.
 Even if it is only for a couple of weeks, you won't regret it.